joaossousa12/feup-compilers/README.md

 # Comp2024 Project

-Contains a reference implementation for an initial version of the project that supports a small portion of Java--.
+Contains an implementation for a simple Java-- compiler.

 ## Group members